 Consequences on your life and relationships

-If people think about possible consequences to their offending, they might think about arrest and jail but might not consider what would happen to their relationships and other parts of their life.
+If people think about possible consequences to their offending, they might think about arrest and jail but might not consider what would happen to their relationships and other parts of life.

-Your relationships may deteriorate
+Your relationships may break

-Many individuals in your situation are lucky as they have family members and friends who want to support them through this.
+Some individuals in your situation are lucky as they have family members and friends who want to support them through this.
 Others are not so lucky.

 Nobody can predict how a person is going to react.
 Do you want to take this risk or do you want to get help now?